Ask a new parent what he or she is most worried about, and it won't take long before the word "autism" comes up.

 Harris was determined to prove that neurologist wrong, and she and Shawn have worked tirelessly with Eliza to build her physical and mental skills.
 "She did eventually roll over, sit up, hold a stand, and at 20 months, one of the happiest days of my life, she took her first step.
 We went to the YMCA every single day and passed her between Shawn and me, and just taught her to walk.
 She did it—she never complained.
 She works so hard at improving."
-Harris adds that in addition to improving her gross motor skills, Eliza continues to gain language and now has a vocabulary of well over 200 words, which would be considered good progress in a 10-year-old Rett patient.
+Harris adds that in addition to improving her gross motor skills, Eliza continues to gain language.

 Harris describes Lutz as "a great resource for educating me and keeping me up to date.
 She's also been great at introducing me to other key people in the Rett community.
 She introduced me to Monica Coenraad, who's the executive director of the Rett Syndrome Research Trust in New York City, and then Monica, who is a parent of a child with Rett syndrome herself, introduced me to a specialist in New York.